 Waterfall places an emphasis on detailed requirements gathering and documentation as the initial phase of a sequential process.
 It tries to anticipate everything the software will need to do months or years from now.
-It’s rarely successful for complex software because it’s rare that anyone gets the requirements 100% right; business needs also change and evolve after the requirements spec is developed.
+It’s rarely successful for complex software because it’s rare that anyone gets the requirements 100% right – business needs also change and evolve after the requirements spec is developed.

 The net result of this is becoming locked into a Waterfall project, even though it’s a terrible model for delivering complex software.

 We end up here because there are implicit assumptions driving how procurement ‘should’ work.
-The core objective of a procurement process is to provide value for money and transparency while solving the problem(s) the project addresses as efficiently as possible.
+The core objective of a procurement process is to provide value for money and transparency while solving the problems the project addresses as efficiently as possible.
 There should be some flexibility in how this is achieved.